ahmadexp/IEEE-3335/05 - Architecture/README.md

-## 4 TimeCard Architecture (Normative)
+## Architecture

+A TimeCard is a subsystem to a bigger system with a standardized interface to the system.  to provide time and frequency.

-A TimeCard is a set of functions, interface definitions1 , and TimeCard behaviors, not necessarily implemented as a tangible physical object.
+set of functions, interface definitions1 , and TimeCard behaviors, not necessarily implemented as a tangible physical object.
 For instance, a TimeCard may be implemented as a function of some kind within an FPGA, ASIC, or SoC in a system that requires a time reference but is not itself a time reference or clock.